-3.1 As a result of the publication of the publication of the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016, the Council carried out a review of the changes as a consequence of this Framework, and updated their compliance documentation including the Local Code and the Annual Governance Statement last year.
+3.1 The Local Code of Corporate Governance has been written to conform with the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016.
+The County Council carries out an annual review of changes to the Framework, and updates their documentation including the Local Code when appropriate.